AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 - High definition audio codec with ultra low noise clock source
 - RT Preempt kernel means low and stable audio latency (10ms or less).
-- Operative system realized with Yocto means higher system stability: no unuseful software is installed on the board (forget antivirus popups or security ads or advertisements of any kind)
+- Operative system realized with Yocto means higher system stability: no unuseful software is installed on the board (this board is not running _Raspbian_ or _Ubuntu_ or _Armbian_ or whatever which are general purpose distributions).
+Aida DSP OS is a custom distribution and the focus of the project is obtaining the best performance for audio processing/synthesis.
+- Intelligent partitioning: the sd card is partitioned with all the plugins, samples and patches in the same FAT32 partition, so that can be easily mounted and accessed also by non-linux systems.
+This also saves from messing up the core filesystem that would prevent the booting of the board.
-- Advanced partitioning: the filesystem is partitioned to increase disk streaming performance and no write is performed during operation (prevents sd card damage)
+- Reliable operation: no write on the core filesystem is performed during operation (prevents sd card damage).
+Logs are stored in RAM and rotated in a safe way hourly.
 - Based on open source software:
   * create your soundfont in SFZ format.
 How-to [here]({{ '/howto_make_your_own_sfz_soundfont.html' | absolute_url }})
   * develop your own plugin using the sdk provided.
 How-to [here]({{ '/howto_sdk_lv2_plugins.html' | absolute_url }})